Orthopedic Physical Therapy Residency

 Ortho Residency at Mary Free Bed

-The Mary Free Bed Orthopedic Physical Therapy Residency is fully accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE), ensuring the highest standards of education and clinical training.
+The Mary Free Bed Orthopedic Physical Therapy Residency is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) as a post professional residency program for physical therapists in Orthopedics, ensuring the highest standards of education and clinical training.

 Clinical Curriculum

-The curriculum is based on the most recent Description of Resident Practice: Orthopaedics from the American Board of Physical Therapy Residency and Fellowship Education.
+The curriculum is based on the most recent Description of Residency Practice: Orthopaedics from the American Board of Physical Therapy Residency and Fellowship Education.

-The 12-month program consists of three four-month rotations.
+The 12-month program consists of three rotations that are each four months.
 One resident will be selected per year, and the resident will rotate through the following areas in outpatient orthopedics:

 Rotations Include